 Asphalt, concrete and paving stone were out of the question – we couldn’t afford any of them.
 And who needs a concrete driveway on a farm anyway?

 You need a layer or two of railroad ballast (the professionals told me), depending on how packed your ground is, and on top of that a layer or, more likely, two, of gravel (4”-6”).
-This adds up, and don’t forget the price of a hired tractor man and his machine, cause you are not going to rake it around, ain’t nobody got time for that!
+This adds up, and don’t forget the price of a hired tractor man and his machine, cause you aren’t going to rake it around, ain’t nobody got time for that!

 Paving a Gravel Driveway…